merklejerk/furnarchy-zero/docs/FURC_PROTOCOL.md

 #### **2.2.1.
 The "Dragonroar" Synchronization**

 Upon establishing the TCP connection, the server immediately begins streaming text data to the client.
-This data serves as a news feed, displaying update notes, marketplace advertisements, or community announcements.1 This stream is unidirectional; the server does not expect or process client input during this phase.
+This data serves as a news feed, displaying update notes, marketplace advertisements, or community announcements.
+This stream is unidirectional; the server does not expect or process client input during this phase.

 The crucial synchronization signal is the line containing the string Dragonroar.
 This line serves as the "Ready" state indicator.

 * **Client Behavior:** The client must buffer and display (or discard) all incoming lines until Dragonroar is detected.
 * **Proxy/Bot Constraints:** Automated tools must strictly observe this silence period.
-Attempting to send the login command before receiving Dragonroar will typically result in the server ignoring the input or terminating the connection as a flood protection measure.1
+Attempting to send the login command before receiving Dragonroar will typically result in the server ignoring the input or terminating the connection as a flood protection measure.
 * **Legacy Artifacts:** Historically, the Dragonroar line was followed by version identifiers like V00013 and END.
-Modern parsers are advised to ignore these, as they are vestiges of older protocol versions and are no longer reliable indicators of state.1
+Modern parsers are advised to ignore these, as they are vestiges of older protocol versions and are no longer reliable indicators of state

 #### **2.2.2.
 Proxy Identification**

 The protocol includes a specific provision for "Third Party Proxies"—middleware software that sits between the client and server to provide features like moderation automation or accessibility tools.
 To prevent these tools from being flagged as malicious automated traffic, they are required to declare their presence.

 * **Command:** onlnprx
-* **Timing:** This command must be sent *immediately* after the Dragonroar signal and *before* the standard connect command.1
+* **Timing:** This command must be sent *immediately* after the Dragonroar signal and *before* the standard connect command.
 * **Function:** This registers the connection as a proxy, potentially adjusting the server's flood control thresholds or logging the session differently to account for the non-standard latency or packet frequency introduced by the middleware.

 ### **2.3.
 Authentication and Encryption**

 The authentication mechanism reveals the protocol's age.
 The standard login command is transmitted as a plaintext string.

-* **Command Structure:** connect \<PlayerName\> \<Password\>.7
+* **Command Structure:** connect \<PlayerName\> \<Password\>
-* **Security Implications:** In the original specification, this credential transmission occurred without encryption, making it vulnerable to packet sniffing on local networks.2
+* **Security Implications:** In the original specification, this credential transmission occurred without encryption, making it vulnerable to packet sniffing on local networks.

 Modern Mitigation:
 With the "Second Dreaming" update and the integration of web-based account management, the authentication flow has evolved.
-While the protocol command remains connect, the "Password" field can now accept a temporary session token or a hashed credential generated via a secure HTTPS side-channel (e.g., the web-based character editor or the "Digo Market").5 This "Token Passing" strategy secures the actual user credentials while maintaining backward compatibility with the legacy text-based protocol, which treats the token simply as a string password.
+While the protocol command remains connect, the "Password" field can now accept a temporary session token or a hashed credential generated via a secure HTTPS side-channel (e.g., the web-based character editor or the "Digo Market").
+This "Token Passing" strategy secures the actual user credentials while maintaining backward compatibility with the legacy text-based protocol, which treats the token simply as a string password.

 ### **2.4.
 Keep-Alive Mechanisms**